 - Stir until chips are melted.

 Mr. DD would have a spoonful of the pumpkin fudge sauce as his sweet after dinner.
-It may not of set up like fudge, and it was fine to eat by the spoonful.
+It may not have been set up like fudge, and it was fine to eat by the spoonful.
 Mr. DD enjoyed every bite of this pumpkin fudge sauce.
-If you makes this recipe, let me know if it sets up as fudge or if you use it the way I did?
-Either way you won’t be dissatisfied.
+If you make this recipe, let me know if it sets up as fudge or if you use it the way I did?
+Either way, you won’t be dissatisfied.